*This post may contain affiliate links. Please read the full disclosure here.

 - “I just landed my first TWO Pinterest clients within the same week!
 And I’ve only been marketing for the past two weeks.
 I am beyond excited and extremely grateful for this opportunity!
-This could not have been done without Gina and Kristin’s help by creating Become a Pinterest VA TODAY!” ~Lindsey Martin
+This could not have been done without Kristin’s help by creating Become a Pinterest VA TODAY!” ~Lindsey Martin

 - “I just started pitching Pinterest services last week and already have TWO potential clients interested in learning more about my packages!
-Gina and Kristin’s course covered all of the main steps to getting a Pinterest business off the ground as quickly as possible, and in the right way!” ~Rebekah Hutchins
+Kristin’s course covered all of the main steps to getting a Pinterest business off the ground as quickly as possible, and in the right way!” ~Rebekah Hutchins

 You can read more student testimonials right here.